 Nonperishable Foods to Stock Up On

-Here are some shelf-stable ingredients you need for everyday meals and in case of emergencies.
+These are some of the best shelf-stable ingredients you need for everyday meals and in case of emergencies.

 Nonperishable foods are something we typically don't hear a lot about until the holidays roll around—that's when charities ramp up nonperishable food donation efforts—but nonperishable foods are items everyone should have on hand.
 In fact, the Federal Emergency Management Agency makes nonperishable food items part of its basic disaster supplies checklist for emergencies like winter storms, earthquakes and hurricanes.
 However, having good nonperishable items on hand can help you avert minor disasters like not having a plan for dinner, or just help bulk up meals with a few more nutrients.